jessejhuang/tlp-blockchain/README.md

 - pip install -r requirements.txt

 I've added a simple example test, and you can run all tests on your local machine with the command "pytest".
 To display test code coverage, run pytest --cov src from citi-blockchain-project/

+Application Idea: Blockchain solution to combat check fraud Anytime a client orders a checkbook, Citi adds a record of that check to the blockchain.
+When the check is cashed, the amount transferred is recorded on the ledger.
+That way, the only way to submit a fraudulent check is to would be to physically steal it.

+On cashing a check:

+Attempt to verify that the money is in the person's bank account